WWIZ: Christmas music

 Between 2019 and 2022, WWIZ temporarily displaced its oldies format in favor of Christmas music during the holiday season and became known as "Christmas 104".

 The change first occurred on October 25, 2019, when WWIZ dropped its oldies format and began carrying Christmas music.
 It was the first U.S. station that year to flip to Christmas music for the holiday season and initially appeared to be a stunt.
-However, on January 1, 2020, WWIZ ended the Christmas music and returned to its previous oldies format, branded as "Z104".
+However, on January 1, 2020, WWIZ ended the Christmas music and returned to the "Z104" oldies format.

 On September 25, 2020, at 12:25 p.m., WWIZ again flipped to Christmas music.
 It made this unusually early change due to the stress of the COVID-19 pandemic.
 It is the earliest known flip to Christmas music for an FCC-licensed station; the earliest stations, including stunting stations, typically flip to the format in mid-October.

 On October 1, 2021, at 12:25 p.m., WWIZ again flipped to Christmas music, branded as "Christmas 104".
-This year, it was not the first station to change, as WXMS made the flip a few hours earlier.
+This year, it was not the first station to change, as WXMS in Au Sable, New York, made the flip a few hours earlier.

-In 2022, WWIZ opted not to repeat the excessively early flips of the previous years, and by October 31 of that year, the station was still playing its regular format.
-On November 1, 2022, at 12:25 p.m., WWIZ finally switched to its Christmas music format, becoming Christmas 104, and continued the format through New Year's Day.
+In 2022, WWIZ opted not to repeat the excessively early flips of the previous years; it did not switch to "Christmas 104" until November 1, 2022, at 12:25 p.m.
+It continued the format through New Year's Day.

 In 2023 and 2024, WWIZ decided not to run an all-Christmas music format.
-Starting in late November, the station mixed in a few Christmas songs into its regular oldies format and retained the "Z 104" branding, as opposed to switching to "Christmas 104".
+Starting in late November, the station mixed in a few Christmas songs into its regular oldies format and retained the "Z 104" branding.

-On November 1, 2025, WWIZ opted to bring back the all-Christmas format after a two-year break of not doing so.
-The station re-adopted the "Christmas 104" branding used from 2019-2022.
+On November 1, 2025, WWIZ opted to bring back the all-Christmas format after a two-year break, again using the "Christmas 104" branding.

+Flip to sports

+In late July 2026, Cumulus announced that the programming of WLLF, WWIZ's sister station that carried a sports radio format, would be moved to WWIZ, as Cumulus prepared to sell the WLLF license to Family Life Network.